Zurich, Switzerland

 #

-- Lindenhof: Escape the hustle and bustle at Lindenhof, a serene hill offering panoramic views of the Old Town and Limmat River.
+- Lindenhof: Escape the hustle and bustle at Lindenhof, a peaceful hill offering panoramic views of the city and the Limmat River.

 #

-- Early Mornings: Visit popular attractions like the Kunsthaus Zurich or the Swiss National Museum early in the morning to beat the crowds.
+- Early Mornings: Consider visiting popular attractions like the Grossmünster or the Kunsthaus Zurich early in the morning to beat the crowds.

 #

-- Street Parade: Dance the day away at Zurich's Street Parade in August, one of the largest techno parties in the world.
+- Street Parade: Dance to the beats of electronic music at the Zurich Street Parade, one of the largest techno parties in the world held in August.

 !Zurich